d12frosted/elpa-mirror/gnu/corfu-readme.txt

     terminal Emacs.

-  • [Orderless]: Corfu supports completion styles, including the advanced [Orderless] completion style, where the filtering expressions are separated by spaces or another character (see `corfu-separator').
+  • [Orderless]: Corfu supports completion styles, including the advanced `orderless' completion style, where the filtering expressions are separated by spaces or another character (see `corfu-separator').

-  • [Cape]: Additional Capf backends and `completion-in-region' commands are provided by the [Cape] package.
-Among others, the package supplies a file path and a Dabbrev completion backend.
+  • [Cape]: Additional Capf backends and `completion-in-region' commands are provided by the Cape package.
+Among others, the package supplies the file completion backend `cape-file' and the Dabbrev backend `cape-dabbrev'.
 Cape provides the `cape-company-to-capf' adapter to reuse Company backends in Corfu.
-Furthermore the function `cape-super-capf' can merge multiple Capfs, such that the candidates of multiple Capfs are displayed together at the same time.

   • [kind-icon]: Icons are supported by Corfu via an external package.
-For example the [kind-icon] package provides beautifully styled SVG icons based on monochromatic icon sets like material design.
+The kind-icon package provides beautifully styled SVG icons based on monochromatic icon sets like material design.

+  • [pcmpl-args]: Extend the Eshell/Shell Pcomplete mechanism with support for many more commands.
+Similar to the Fish shell, Pcomplete uses man page parsing to dynamically retrieve the completions and helpful annotations.
+This package brings Eshell completions to another level!

   • [Tempel]: Tiny template/snippet package with templates in Lisp syntax, which can be used in conjunction with Corfu.

-  • [Vertico]: You may also want to look into my [Vertico] package.
+  • [Vertico]: You may also want to look into my Vertico package.
 Vertico is the minibuffer completion counterpart of Corfu.